Cristiano Ronaldo has been widely regarded as one of the world’s best players for the past two decades.

 In addition to that, the Portuguese forward refused to come on as a substitute when called upon by his manager Eric Ten Hag in a recent Premier League fixture against Tottenham Hotspur.

-His ego appears to be getting the better of him these days, which isn’t doing his reputation a favor in any shape or form.
+Unfortunately, his ego appears to be getting the better of him these days, which isn’t doing his reputation a favor in any shape or form.